JordiCremades4444/central-node/README.md

 1 - Enforce minimalism

-2 - Accomplish success from ultiple small simple thigs, do not create complex scripts
+2 - Do not create complex scripts

 3 - Mantain folder structure accross all Glovo notebooks, the possible folders are: